devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 The Rabin-Karp algorithm efficiently finds occurrences of a pattern within a text using hashing.
 However, it may encounter spurious hits due to hash collisions, which are false positives that require further verification through direct comparison.
 In this case, while checking against the pattern "31415", we found actual matches at positions where their hashes matched but also had to check against substrings that resulted in spurious hits.

-## 4) Working module q = 11, how many spurious hits does the Rabin-Karp matcher encounter in the text T= 3141592653589793 when looking for the pattern P=26?
+## <mark> 4) Working module q = 11, how many spurious hits does the Rabin-Karp matcher encounter in the text T= 3141592653589793 when looking for the pattern P=26? </mark>

 To determine how many spurious hits the Rabin-Karp matcher encounters while searching for the pattern $$ P = 26 $$ in the text $$ T = 3141592653589793 $$ using modulo $$ q = 11 $$, we will follow the steps of the Rabin-Karp algorithm.